MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 ### Why not opt for a more permissive (and likely less complicated) license such as MIT?

-As detailed in our [original justification](https://www.mdanalysis.org/2022/11/07/relicensing/#rationale-for-license-change) we believe that a weak copyleft license, i.e. the Lesser GNU GPL licenses, best respects the original intent of historical contributions to MDAnalysis.
+As detailed in our [original justification](https://www.mdanalysis.org/2022/11/07/relicensing/#rationale-for-license-change) we believe that a weak copyleft license, i.e. the [Lesser GNU GPL licenses][LGPL v2.1], best respects the original intent of historical contributions to MDAnalysis.
 Additionally, we are also aware of various portions of the MDAnalysis library which likely have derivative code from other [LGPL v2.1+][LGPL v2.1] licensed codes, such as [GROMACS](https://www.gromacs.org/about.html#license).
 We do not believe it to be possible at this point to remove these portions of the library without significantly impacting the